History of Los Angeles Metro Rail and Busway: Extension to San Pedro and express service

-2016: Gold Line Foothill Extension from Pasadena to Azusa
+2016: Foothill Extension Phase 2A

-The Gold Line Foothill Extension project is a multistage project to extended the Gold Line beyond Pasadena into the northeastern part of Los Angeles county and into San Bernardino County.
+The Foothill Extension project is a multistage project to extend the A Line beyond Pasadena into the northeastern part of Los Angeles county and into San Bernardino County.
 The first stage, called Phase 2A, running from Sierra Madre Villa station in Pasadena to APU/Citrus College station in Azusa, opened on March 5, 2016.

 The construction of this segment involved replacing a steel railroad bridge at the point where the Atchison, Topeka and Santa Fe right-of-way departed from I-210 in Arcadia.
 Caltrans deemed the structure unsafe following the 1994 Northridge earthquake, and it was replaced by a new structure known as the Gold Line Bridge, designed by Minnesota artist Andrew Leicester.
 The woven-basket look of the bridge's support columns emulate the famed woven baskets of the native Gabrielino/Tongva of the San Gabriel Valley while the underbelly of the bridge is supposed to evoke a Western diamondback rattlesnake.